asd-engineering/asd-dashboard/README.md

 ## Reset & State Management

 The admin reset control clears boards, views, services and configuration while keeping any saved state snapshots.
-Bulk removal of saved states is available from the **Saved States** tab in the configuration modal via the "Delete all snapshots" button.
-A full wipe, including saved states, remains possible through the legacy `StorageManager.clearAll()` API.
+Bulk removal of snapshots is available from the **Snapshots & Share** tab in the configuration modal via the "Delete all snapshots" button.
+A full wipe, including snapshots, remains possible through the legacy `StorageManager.clearAll()` API.

 ### Snapshot de-duplication